Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-6.md

 }
 ```

+For more information about these Bicep declarations, see [Microsoft's Bicep reference](https://learn.microsoft.com/en-us/azure/templates/).

+> Of course you don't have to use Bicep.
+You can use the AZ CLI, as well as the Portal or any other method you prefer!

 ## Deploying the .NET application

 Now that we have all our resources in place, let's deploy our application to Azure.
 In this scenario I'll be using the `dotnet` CLI to publish the application to my local file system after which I'll be using the [ZIP deploy](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli#create-a-project-zip-package) functionality to upload it to the Azure App Service.
 If you wish to use a different way of deploying your application, e.g. through Visual Studio, that will work just as well.